 The Bank’s core agenda targets lifting out of poverty in 38 African countries considered as the continent’s most vulnerable and least developed.
 Since it’s founding in 1974 the Bank has invested a total of $45 billion in operations across Africa with significant focus on the LDC countries.

 Boamah said the Bank’s challenging operating environment was offset by the institution’s intrinsic financial strength, which prompted shareholders at this year’s Annual Meetings in May to approve the formal commencement of discussions for a possible seventh General Capital Increase for the Bank Group.

 Such an increase “would further strengthen the financial base of the Bank, thereby enabling it to further scale up its support to African countries, including those facing conditions of fragility,” Boamah added.

 Since assuming office in September 2015, President Akinwumi Adesina has overseen wide-ranging institutional reforms and restructuring at the Bank, with significant positive impact on its development programs and cost savings.

 The 2018 Aid Transparency Index Report issued by Publish What You Fund ranked the African Development Bank 4th among 45 development institutions surveyed, lifting the Bank by six positions since 2016.

-The Bank has the lowest ratio of Administrative Expenses to Adjusted Equity at 2.2%, meaning that it spends the least in administrative costs for every dollar entrusted to it by
+The Bank has the lowest ratio of Administrative Expenses to Adjusted Equity at 2.2%, meaning that it spends the least in administrative costs for every dollar entrusted to it by shareholders.

 Distributed by APO Group on behalf of African Development Bank Group (AfDB)